 - (i) When, having committed to land at a specific airport, the PIC calculates that any change to the existing clearance to that airport may result in landing with less than planned final reserve fuel; - (ii) By declaring "MINIMUM FUEL."
-(GM) - ▲ An operator may conform to FLT 3.14.16 ii) through Active Implementation as long as the implementation Action Plan (IAP) projects conformance on or before 31 August 2021.
+(GM)

-Identified/Assessed OM policy/procedures for in-flight fuel management (focus: flight crew procedures for monitoring en route fuel usage/identifying trends; requirement for flight crew to declare minimum fuel when minimum fuel for landing at destination airport might be less than planned final reserve fuel). in the same of the
+- □ Identified/Assessed OM policy/procedures for in-flight fuel management (focus: flight crew procedures for monitoring en route fuel usage/identifying trends; requirement for flight crew to declare minimum fuel when minimum fuel for landing at destination airport might be less than planned final reserve fuel). - □ Interviewed responsible manager(s) in flight operations. - □ Observed line flight and flight simulator operations (focus: in-flight fuel management procedures). - □ Other Action (Specify)